AtariLynx/handy-docs/docs/redeye.md

 When all units agree about the state of the system, and a user has requested logon termination, the request is acknowledged and the process ends.
 If a user has requested termination, but units don't agree, termination will be delayed, and may be denied awaiting another termination request.
 After logon is complete, Redeye shuts down completely allowing the game that needs the space to overwrite the logon specific code before starting up normal communication.

+> ### Note
+>
-**NOTE**: The term "game frame" or sometimes just "frame" is used in document.
+> The term "game frame" or sometimes just "frame" is used in document.
 This is not to be confused with the 60Hz video frame, or the 240Hz audio frame in the Lynx.
 A "game frame" (usually) consists of one pass through the main loop of the game, including reading of inputs and generating a display.
 The game frame is frequently longer than one video frame and they may not be related to each other in any way.

 The `testredeye.src` program can be assembled and downloaded to see a very simple example of Redeye usage.